tbal999/game_of_life.NET/README.md

 # game_of_life.NET
-cellular automaton game in C# that can handle conway's game of life.
+cellular automaton game in C# that can handle conway's game of life - and any other 'life' rules.

 For more S/B rules go here: http://www.mirekw.com/ca/rullex_life.html